defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

 significant investments in anonymous communication science and engineering over the long term to make private money work.
 This is worth doing, because this way, we are embracing the real, unavoidable, problem that lies ahead of us.

+(Some updates to this article were made on 2023-02-16.)